 Quiet Reflection (minimum 20 mins) – This could be reading their bible, doing a page in their devotional, writing in a journal or spending quiet time in prayer or meditation.

 Educational Activity – In summers past, I’ve bought one of those bridge workbooks for each of them.
-They’re loaded with worksheets that provide a refresher on material they covered in the grade they just finished, along with some activities to challenge them a bit with the information they will be introduced to in their next grade.
+They’re loaded with worksheets that provide a refresher on the material they covered in the grade they just finished, along with some activities to challenge them a bit with the information they will be introduced to in their next grade.
 This summer, I think we’ll try coming up with our own educational activities such as doing some independent research on a topic they find interesting.
 The Frisco Public Library is a great place for research, classes, and educational workshops!

 Something Helpful Around the House – I hate to admit it, but we have not been terribly consistent with assigning household chores.
 Having this in our summer structure is a way for me to make sure they are doing something each day to contribute to the household.